-We had a working capital excess of \$107 million and \$106 million as of June 30, 2016 and December 31, 2015, respectively.
-The change in working capital is primarily attributable to the reclassification of assets held for sale, and the factors described above.
-We had net derivative working capital of \$9 million as of June 30, 2016 as compared to \$87 million as of December 31, 2015.
+We had a working capital excess of \$3 million and \$106 million as of September 30, 2016 and December 31, 2015, respectively.
+The change in working capital is primarily attributable to the factors described above.
+We had net derivative working capital of \$9 million as of September 30, 2016 as compared to \$87 million as of December 31, 2015.
 We expect that our future working capital requirements will be impacted by these same recurring factors.

-As of June 30, 2016, we had \$1 million in cash and cash equivalents, all of which was held by consolidated subsidiaries we do not wholly own.
+As of September 30, 2016, we had \$2 million in cash and cash equivalents.
+Of this balance, \$1 million was held by consolidated subsidiaries we do not wholly own.
+Other than the cash balance held by these subsidiaries, this cash balance was available for general partnership purposes.